In AgTech, Big Data is Everything

 Data has become agtech’s greatest asset and its Achilles heel, but there’s ample proof that evidenced-based agriculture practices are the means to a sustainable food supply.

 As a leader in digital agriculture, You know the urgent need for data that is standardized and synchronized to work across formats, systems and pipelines.

-You know that interoperability is a catalyst for innovation.
+You know that interoperability to improve data flow is a catalyst for innovation.

 A market moving this fast won’t wait for your internal capacity to catch up.